nema-systems/enema/docs/data-layer-requirements.md

 - **Parameter Independence**: Parameters exist independently of any specific requirement version
 - **Module Sharing**: Modules with shared=true can be referenced by multiple products
 - **Module Ownership**: Each product has dedicated non-shared modules for product-specific views
-- **ReqTree Membership**: Each requirement belongs to exactly one ReqTree (1:N relationship)
+- **ReqCollection Membership**: Each requirement belongs to exactly one ReqCollection (1:N relationship)
-- **Product Independence**: Products access ReqTrees only through modules, not directly
+- **Product Independence**: Products access ReqCollections only through modules, not directly
 - **No Direct Abstract Storage**: Abstract status is never stored directly but always computed from parameter alternatives
 - **Test Run Uniqueness**: Each test run belongs to exactly one test case
 - **Asset Reusability**: Assets can be associated with multiple test runs